Dicky Jnr is a Kenyan-based multimedia designer with over ten years’ experience in print design, identity design, animation and TV production.

 Jesse Bernard is a writer, editor and music researcher based in London.
 He is currently a contributing editor for Trench Magazine and has also featured in the publication SAFE: On Black British Men Reclaiming Space, edited by Derek Owusu.
 Jesse’s work specifically focuses on mapping the sociocultural history and genealogy of Black music in Britain.

 Dr Jareh Das is a British and Nigerian researcher, writer and curator who works on diverse visual arts projects independently, with arts institutions and non-profit organisations centred on ‘the contemporary,’ that manifests as exhibitions, public programmes and publications.
 Jareh was awarded her doctorate in July 2018 in Curating Art and Science: New Methods and Sites of Production and Display offered in partnership with Royal Holloway, University of London.
 Her future research will look at Contemporary West African Performance Art.

-asher gamedZe works as a cultural worker; reads and writes about revolutionary thought and practice and black cultural production, histories and futures; organises and does education work with collectives like the interim and pathways to free education; plays music, as a drummer and a percussionist, performs with a variety of ensembles from jozi to chicago and cape town.
+asher gamedZe is a cultural worker who reads and writes about revolutionary thought and practice, black cultural production, histories, futures and organises and does education work with collectives like the interim and pathways to free education. gamedZe plays music as a drummer and a percussionist and performs with a variety of ensembles from jozi to chicago and cape town.

 Toka Hlongwane is a television director and producer who currently creates content for SABC’s education and children’s genres.
 After having a stint as a photojournalist, he developed a deeper appreciation for human narratives that are muted or unnoticed in society.
 This saw him immersing himself in taking pictures in-order to bring these stories to life.
 Toka holds a Media Studies Diploma from Boston Media House where he majored in Television Production and Journalism.
 When he isn’t on set directing and creating TV, he is involved in street and documentary photography.